National Guard of Georgia: Establishment

 The GNG was established on December 20, 1990 after President Zviad Gamsakhurdia ordered the creation of what is now the Defense Forces of Georgia.
 In January 1991, Soviet President Mikhail Gorbachev, through the chairman of the Supreme Soviet, Anatoly Lukyanov, instructed Gamsakhurdia to ban the creation of the Guard.
-The official newspaper of the Soviet Army, Krasnaya Zvezda, published a article mocking the National Guard entitled "Mr. Prefects and Mr. Guardsmen."
+The official newspaper of the Soviet Army, Krasnaya Zvezda, published an article mocking the National Guard entitled "Mr. Prefects and Mr. Guardsmen."

 The first military parade of the guard with the participation of the First and Second Guards Brigades was held at Boris Paichadze Stadium on 30 April 1991, where for the first time after 70 years, Georgians swore allegiance to their homeland.
 Gamsakhurdia personally read the oath of allegiance to the guards.
 The parade was led by Colonel Avtandil Tskitishvili, and saw a small detachment of cavalry being paraded.
 Colonel Gogi Papavadze (Head of the Main Division of the National Guard) was then presented the new flag of the guard by the parade commander.
-This day is today commemorated as Armed Forces Day.
+This day is today commemorated as Defence Forces Day.

 Tengiz Kitovani was then appointed as the head of GNG.
-The GNG was mainly manned by volunteers and more experienced Georgian officers who were serving in Soviet Armies at the time and returned to Georgia to serve in the newly created Georgian Land Forces.
+The GNG was mainly composed of volunteers and more experienced Georgian officers who were serving in Soviet Armies at the time and returned to Georgia to serve in the newly created Georgian Land Forces.
 Thus, it became the first national military formation in then-Soviet Georgia which would later provide the basis for the regular armed forces.